 Speaking to the Telegraph in 2017, the Australian turned British-citizen revealed that she is incredibly conscious about making the right food choices.

 “I am always aware of what I am putting into my body and what I am going to get out of it in terms of energy or recovery.
-But also I know everything is okay in moderation.” she shared.
-Eating mindfully may seem intimidating, but doing so not only improves your relationship with food but it also comes with a host of health benefits.
+But I also know everything is okay in moderation.” she shared.
+Eating mindfully may seem intimidating, but doing so not only improves your relationship with food but also comes with a host of health benefits.

 Firstly, it prevents overeating which then means a reduced risk of binge eating and unhealthy weight gain.
-Secondly, mindful eating also improves your digestion and it can help the body better absorb all the necessary nutrients.
+Secondly, mindful eating also improves your digestion and can help the body better absorb all the necessary nutrients.
 Lastly, mindful eating allows you to enjoy the moment and the food.